 The average cost per click for real estate is under $2.
 Are you paying much more?
 Are you not seeing it go down?
 You may have a relevance issue.

 The average conversion rate for real estate is 10%.
 If your landing page is well aligned with your ad and audience, you should be doing this or better.
 If not, it’s time to work on improving relevance or consider hiring a social media advertising company to help you.

 With a 10% conversion rate, on average, you’ll have a cost per action of about $17.
 Remember?
 That’s your total ad cost divided by the number of people who become leads.

 Of course, you have to factor in time or money spent creating and testing ads.
 But even with your Facebook ad management costs, that’s a small price to pay when a $3,000 to $10,000 commission awaits you.

 If you’re paying a lot more to acquire a real estate lead, then your Facebook campaigns need some work.
 But after having read this, you have the tools you need to get your costs in line.

 Real Estate Facebook Ads

-Creating real estate Facebook ads is the easy part.
-Optimizing them to get the most leads can be challenging.
+Creating Facebook ads for your real estate marketing campaign is the easy part.
+Optimizing your ad campaign to get the most leads can be challenging.
 Follow these 8 tips and you’re well on your way.
 Target narrowly.
+Spread brand awareness.
 Geo-locate.
 Create a great landing page for each type of ad.
 Test everything to continually improve.